 - Calm the body to calm the mind.
-A quality magnesium (glycinate) supplement, adaptogenic herbs like ashwaganda and nervine herbs like lemon balm (also an anti-viral) can help ease anxiety and replenish your nervous system.
+A quality magnesium (glycinate) supplement, adaptogenic herbs like ashwaganda and nervine herbs like lemon balm can help ease stress and replenish your nervous system.
 Homeopathy can help to restore emotional balance, as can Bach Flower Remedies.

 Your vital energy is the subtle energy force that flows through and around your body at all times, promoting health and harmony.
 When it is in balance, you’re more likely to feel calm, confident, and centred.
 It becomes easier for your immune system to function at its best.
 Physical and emotional blockages like lack of proper rest and stress can deplete your vital energy or cause it to become stagnant, inhibiting your immunity.

 - Clear energy blocks.
 Osteopathy, acupuncture, homeopathy, reiki, crystal healing, Bowen and Craniosacral therapy can help to clear energy blocks and restore equilibrium to your body, mind and immunity.

 - Move more.
 Osteopathy and acupuncture can help to release the stiffness and physical stresses caused by decreased movement and increased screen time in recent months.
 This can safely support your return to exercise and sport.

 - Work on your subtle energy.
 Practices such as yoga, tai chi and chi gung are designed to work on our subtle energy and offer stress relief.
 A regular practice can help to offer certainty in uncertain times.

 - Mindfulness or meditation.
 Give your body and mind a time-out with a calming and restorative mindfulness or meditation practice.
 Join our free weekly mindfulness session or check out some of our favourite resources here.